krishna-macharla/integrations/packages/beyondinsight_password_safe/docs/README.md

 ### Session

-UserAudit documents can be found using the API model by setting the filter `event.dataset :"beyondinsight_password_safe.session"`.
+Session documents can be found using the API model by setting the filter `event.dataset :"beyondinsight_password_safe.session"`.

 Here is an example session document: